Emigration to North America and Australia

-What compels someone to leave their home, travel to a port, endure harsh conditions travelling across the Atlantic and make a new life in a strange land?
+What compels someone to leave their home, travel to a port, endure harsh conditions travelling across the oceans and make a new life in a strange land?

 We have been able to help several clients with their searches for English and Welsh ancestors.
 It is a time-consuming process, with no guarantee of success.
 However, it can be rewarding.
 We have successfully found the Tobias family of Carmarthenshire, for example who emigrated from Swansea in 1821 to New York.